nickoal/Radical-Open-Access-Symposium/README.md

 - **Talan Memmott** is a digital writer/artist/theorist.
 Memmott has taught and been a researcher in digital art, digital design, electronic writing, new media studies, and digital culture at University of California Santa Cruz; University of Bergen; Blekinge Institute of Technology in Karlskrona, Sweden;  California State University Monterey Bay; the Georgia Institute of Technology; University of Colorado Boulder; and the Rhode Island School of Design.
 He is currently Assistant Professor of Creative Digital Media at Winona State University.
 Memmott holds an MFA in Literary Arts/Electronic Writing from Brown University and a PhD in Interaction Design/Digital Rhetoric and Poetics from Malmö University.

-# Our sponsors at the University of Colorado Boulder
+# Our Sponsors at the University of Colorado Boulder
 - Center for Research Data & Digital Scholarship
 - College of Media, Communication & Information (CMCI), Practice-Based Research and Digital Humanities Group
 - Intermedia Art, Writing and Performance (IAWP)
 - TECHNE Lab
 - Research & Innovation Office

+# Our Organizers
+- Mark Amerika, Professor, Intermedia Art, Writing and Performance, CU Boulder
+- Melissa Cantrell, Assistant Professor and Scholarly Communications Librarian, CU Boulder
+- Nickoal Eichmann-Kalwara, Assistant Professor and Digital Scholarship Librarian, CU Boulder

 # Contact
 Questions?
-Email XX at XX[at]colorado.edu
+Email Mark Amerika at mark.amerika[at]colorado.edu